 South Carolina: In South Carolina, the primaries are the responsibility of the political parties, but they operate the same way that most states do: a majority precludes a runoff.
 Runoff elections are normally held two weeks after the primary.

 South Dakota: In South Dakota, a runoff is held only for the offices of U.S. Senator, U.S. Representative, or governor.
 This is called a “secondary” election.
-If, in a primary race involving three or more candidates, no candidate receives 35 percent of the vote, the two candidates receiving the highest number of votes move to a “secondary” election three weeks after the first primary election.
+If, in a primary race involving three or more candidates, no candidate receives 35% of the vote, the two candidates receiving the highest number of votes move to a “secondary” election ten weeks after the first primary election.

 Texas: It is the same in Texas as in many other states; getting a majority precludes a runoff; otherwise, the two top vote-getters go to a runoff.
 Runoff elections are normally held six weeks after the primary.